omvmike/fake-entity-service/README.md

 ## Usage

 Target ORMs are Sequelize and TypeORM.
-So you need to import one of the libraries as root.
+So you need to import one of the libraries:

 ```typescript
 import { SequelizeFakeEntityService } from 'fake-entity-service';